harabat/django-htmx/tutorial/docs/04_creating_editing_and_deleting_articles.md

 # Creating, editing, and deleting Articles

+## Introduction

-We have implemented the features that allow to view articles, but we need to allow users to create, edit, and delete them as well.
-We'll first implement this functionality, and modify it later to take into account user authentication.
+We have implemented the features that allow us to view articles, but we need to allow users to create, edit, and delete them as well.
+We'll first implement this functionality, and modify it later to take into account user authentication (so that only the article's author can edit or delete their article).

 ## Creating Articles